Hypothyroidism: Symptoms, Causes and Natural Support Strategies

 Riboflavin – B2: Hypothyroidism induces the symptoms of riboflavin deficiency.
 This is because thyroid hormone is needed for production of the enzyme flavin kinase, which is in turn needed to generate flavin adenine dinucleotide (FAD).
 Riboflavin deficiency and thyroid hormone deficiency lead to the same low FAD levels in both rats and humans.

 Vitamin B6: Pyrodixal 5’phosphate is a co-enzyme participating in more than 100 enzymatic reactions in the human body.
 The activity of the hypothalamic-pituitary-thyroid axis in the setting of vitamin B6 deficiency has been studied in rats (54).

 Well-conducted experiments have shown that vitamin B6 deficiency leads to hypothyroidism.
-B6 supplementation also helps quite an overactive immune system which is helpful in cases of auto-immune thyroid disorders (55).
+B6 supplementation also helps quiet an overactive immune system which is helpful in cases of autoimmune thyroid disorders (55).